 And here is another one

-After writing two guest posts, my editor requested if I could ghostwrite her an article and was paying $200/post.
-I still write for her.
+After writing two guest posts, my editor requested that I ghostwrite her an article and pay $200/post.
+I still write to her.
 If you get an opportunity to guest post, please do.

 #5—Find writing jobs through job boards.

 I landed my high paying job through a job board two months into freelance writing.

 Bookmark these job boards and check them frequently for jobs.

 Also, remember to write a killer pitch every time you apply for the writing jobs.

 Below are some of the job boards that can land you high paying clients.

 I've bookmarked these four major job boards for freelance writers.

 The best thing about job boards is that they curate quality job ads.